Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/contribution.md

 ```
 where ``E,Q=I``, ``P,S,N=0`` and ``J,\ R,\ G`` are random dense matrices of the correct structure (R positive semi-definite, J, G skew symmetric) with mean 0 and variance 1.

-## Discretization
+## Derivation
-The system is discrete a priori.
+This system discrete, random, and in port-Hamiltonian form automatically.

 ## Interface
 ```@docs